Crying, Waiting, Hoping: Recordings

-The Beatles version
+The Beatles versions

 "Crying, Waiting, Hoping" was part of the Beatles' nightclub act during their formative years.
 It was a direct transcription of the 1959 Buddy Holly record.
 George Harrison sang the lead vocal and replicated studio guitarist Donald Arnone's instrumental bridge, note for note.
 The group performed the song during their failed Decca audition on January 1, 1962, with George Harrison on the lead vocal and Pete Best on drums.

 The Beatles repeated the song on August 6, 1963, for the Pop Go the Beatles radio show.
 The BBC recording, which has been released commercially, features Ringo Starr on drums.

 The Beatles never recorded the song during their heyday, but the group hadn't completely forgotten it.
 On January 29, 1969, between takes during a recording session, George Harrison began idly singing and playing "Crying, Waiting, Hoping."
 Paul McCartney and John Lennon jumped in immediately with their backing vocals, as they had in their early days, and Starr accompanied them.
 Harrison played the Donald Arnone bridge from memory.